openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

  - A fixed-length octet string containing the SLH-DSA public key, whose length depends on the parameter ID as specified in {{slhdsa-artifact-lengths}}.

-The algorithm-specific private key is this value:
+The algorithm-specific secret key is this value:

  - A fixed-length octet string containing the SLH-DSA secret key, whose length depends on the parameter ID as specified in {{tab-ecdsa-artifacts}}.